Divide-Then-Rule: A Cluster-Driven Hierarchical Interpolator for Attribute-Missing Graphs: Introduction

-Although the aforementioned methods improve clustering performance on attribute-missing graphs through imputation, they share a critical limitation: \textbf{These methods fail to account for differences in neighborhood information, relying on a uniform imputation strategy that leads to unreliable results for nodes with insufficient known information.} For example, when ``nodes with all unknown neighbors'' are interconnected, the imputation results for the internal missing nodes become unreliable.
-Existing approaches typically propagate information indiscriminately from distant attribute-complete nodes, causing the imputed node attributes to deviate from their original characteristics.
-Consequently, these nodes become difficult to cluster accurately.
-To overcome these limitations, we draw inspiration from the principle of Prägnanz in Gestalt psychology \cite{van2024pragnanz,yin2022generic}.
+Despite the fact that the aforementioned methods improve clustering performance on attribute-missing graphs through imputation, they share a critical limitation: \textit{These methods fail to account for differences in neighborhood information and therefore produce unreliable results for nodes with insufficient known information.} For example, when ``nodes with all unknown neighbors'' are interconnected, the imputation results for the internal missing nodes become unreliable.
+To overcome these limitations, we draw inspiration from the principle of Prägnanz in Gestalt psychology \cite{van2024pragnanz}.
 Specifically, when humans encounter an incomplete scene, they tend to prioritize known and high-confidence information, using it to progressively infer the unknown.
-As illustrated in Fig.~\ref{figure1}, an attribute-missing graph can be analogized to a partially disassembled jigsaw puzzle: while the adjacency relations between pieces (i.e., the graph structure) remain intact, the patterns on some pieces (i.e., node attributes) are missing.
-To restore the puzzle, one typically using these easily recognizable parts to infer the missing ones step by step.
+As illustrated in Fig.\ref{figure1}, an attribute-missing graph can be analogized to a partially disassembled jigsaw puzzle: while the adjacency relations between pieces (i.e., the graph structure) remain intact, the patterns on some pieces (i.e., node attributes) are missing.